What Should You Do If You See Red Flakes in Your Tap Water?

 Take these three steps when you get your first hint that rust might be forming out of sight:

-NARROW DOWN WHICH TAPS HAVE A RUST ISSUE.
+NARROW DOWN WHICH TAPS HAVE RUST PARTICLES.

 If there are just one or two offenders, you may be able to get a simple fix by talking to a plumber over the phone or scrubbing out the faucet.

-GET YOUR PIPES INSPECTED.
+GET YOUR WATER HEATER AND PIPES INSPECTED.

 DECIDE IF YOU'RE LOOKING FOR A FIX THAT WILL LAST SEVERAL YEARS OR A LIFETIME.